-How To Write A Winning Lay Statement For Sleep Apnea
+How To Write A Successful Lay Statement For Sleep Apnea

-Do you want to succeed in your Sleep Apnea VA Disability Claim?
+Do you want to succeed in your Sleep Apnea VA Disability Claim to increase your VA benefits?

-In our experience, military veterans receive denials to their sleep apnea claims due to the lack of a proper “Theory of Service-Connection.”
+In our experience, military veterans receive denials to their VA disability claims for sleep apnea claims due to the lack of a proper “Theory of Service-Connection.”

 A ‘theory of service connection’ is the Veteran Affairs’ way of explaining if sleep apnea should be: